 We’re encouraging greater female representation in technical jobs.

-There are concrete actions in place to promote future generations of women in technical roles at Orange: technical job descriptions made more attractive to women, technician's classes which offer unemployed women apprenticeship training in France, and a 100% female recruitment scheme for future engineers graduating from ESIEA and IN’TECH within the Group.
+There are concrete actions in place to promote future generations of women in technical roles at Orange: technical job descriptions made more attractive to women, technician's classes which offer unemployed women apprenticeship training in France.

 To better anticipate gender diversity in innovation, we’re increasing female representation within specialist roles such as AI and data, cybersecurity, cloud, networks and IT systems.